 Unity scripting is based on C#.
 A basic knowledge of variables, functions, classes should be enough to get you started in unity.
 Even if you haven’t worked with C# and have the knowledge of any other coding language, then you should get the hang of it in a few minutes.

 The best part of Unity scripting is when you make a new script the basic layout of classes and function is made by default.
 As you can see in the Screenshot below, when you make a new script two functions are made available for you.
 They are the “Start” function and the “Update” function.
 Note the first letter of these functions are in capital letters.

-Start function in Unity is called when the Gameobject to which the script is attached is created.
-If you are totally new to Unity, then read our article on how to learn unity first.
-Start function is called only once during the object lifetime, i.e. if the object is created and destroyed, then the Start function is called again.
+Start function in Unity is called when the game object to which the script is attached is created.
+Start function is called only once during the object’s lifetime.

-So why do you use the Start function?
-Start function is used to set initial values to some variables and to spawn some objects needed with the Gameobject.
+So, why do we use the Start function?
+Start function is used to set initial values to some variables and to spawn some objects needed with the game object.
 For example, when you spawn a character, you need to set the health of the player to 100.
 You might need an enemy to spawn when the player is spawned.
-You can use the Start function for these.
+You can use the Start function for these activities.

 Update function in unity runs every frame of the game.
 The Update function is called on every frame when the game object to which the script is attached is active.
 Update function has another variant called the

 Update function is used for things that require continuous commands.
 For example, moving your game character.
-When moving your character, you need to check your character position every frame and adjust the direction and speed depending on the target position.
+When moving your character, you need to check your character’s position every frame and adjust the direction and speed depending on the target position.
 Say your target is a moving one then you need to check your target position every frame too.

 Other most commonly used classes and functions